Sonny Perdue

 George Ervin "Sonny" Perdue III (born December 20, 1946) is an American politician, veterinarian, and businessman who served as the 31st United States secretary of agriculture from 2017 to 2021.

 A member of the Republican Party, he previously served as the 81st governor of Georgia from 2003 to 2011 and as a member of the Georgia State Senate from 1991 to 2002.

-Founder and partner in an agricultural trading company, Perdue was elected governor of Georgia in 2002, defeating incumbent Roy Barnes and becoming the first Republican to hold the office since the Reconstruction era.
+Founder and partner in an agricultural trading company, Perdue was elected governor of Georgia in 2002, defeating incumbent Roy Barnes and becoming the first Republican to hold the office in 130 years.
 He was reelected in 2006 with nearly 60% of the vote.
 He later served from 2012 to 2017 on the Governors' Council of the Bipartisan Policy Center in Washington, D.C.

 On January 18, 2017, President-elect Donald Trump announced that he would nominate Perdue to be Secretary of Agriculture.
 His nomination was transmitted to the U.S. Senate on March 9, 2017.
 His nomination was approved by the Senate Agriculture Committee by a 19–1 voice vote on March 30.
 His appointment was approved by an 87–11 vote by the Senate on April 24.
 He became the second secretary of agriculture from the Deep South, after Mike Espy of Mississippi.
 Perdue served as Secretary of Agriculture throughout Trump's first term.

 On March 1, 2022, the Board of Regents of University System of Georgia appointed Perdue as the system's 14th chancellor, effective April 1, 2022.
+He announced his retirement on April 15, 2026.